 No matter what your age, the key to a healthy brain and body is staying active, curious and creative.
 Whether you learn new skills or find new ways to use existing skills you will keep your brain sharp.
 Step outdoors and let your inner child wonder.
 What type of animal made that track?
 What tree has that white peeling bark?
 Which bird is making that sound?

 Start a new hobby.
-Nature photography, fly fishing, gardening for wildlife, mountain biking or birdwatching; outdoors your interests can be sublime or adventuresome.
+Nature photography, collecting some army rank insignia pins, fly fishing, gardening for wildlife, mountain biking or birdwatching; outdoors your interests can be sublime or adventuresome.
 Now is the perfect time to get started.
 Check out a book, sign up for a workshop, or join a club.

 Maintaining social connections is vital to well-being.
 During the winter months we spend more time indoors, alone.
 Joining or starting a group with a similar interest is an easy way to stay active and engaged.
 Locally there are Master Gardeners, the Robert Cooper Audubon Society, conservation clubs, and many other groups looking for new members.